Neilos/sp_test/README.md

 ## Usage

-- `./bin/parser.rb webserver.log` returns a list of webpages with their page views.
-The list of paths is ordered from most page views to least page views.
+- `./bin/parser.rb webserver.log --count visits` returns a list of webpages with their page visits.
+The list of paths is ordered from most page visits to least page visits.
   - e.g.:
   ```
   /home 90 visits